top of page

 1990 FIA World Sports-Prototype Championship

 The points system used for this championship was as follows: 20-15-12-10-8-6-4-3-2-1 for the top 10 drivers at each race.
 The car was entered into the final two races of the season as preparation for Peugeot's entry as a factory team on the full championship for the 1991 season.
+Only Group C1 vehicles were available for drivers to compete in for this event.

 Car & Team